ImranVirani/RadioChecker/README.md

 # Radio Checker
-Checks to see which artist is playing on the radio
+Script that scrapes radio websites Checks to see which artist is playing on the radio

 # Compatability